 Culture & Sunsets

 You're a short drive from some of Bali's best-known temples and cliff sunsets.
-Pair Uluwatu's Kecak fire dance with the sunset for a memorable evening.
+The classic move is to pair Uluwatu's Kecak fire dance with the sunset for one memorable evening — arrive an hour early to get a seat in the amphitheatre and dress respectfully (a sarong is provided at the temple).

 Food, Nightlife & Shopping

-Eat where locals eat, then ease into Kuta's nightlife at your own pace — from beach bars to Legian's clubs.
+Eat where locals eat, then ease into Kuta's nightlife at your own pace — it runs from quiet beach bars to the loud clubs up in Legian, so you can dial it to whatever you're after.

 Andrew with travellers at a candle-lit beachfront table on Kuta Beach at night